 |Flavor||Delicate, sweet flavor

 AMERICAN BUTTER CAKE

 The American butter cake is an example of shortened cakes leavened with baking powder and/or baking soda.
 It is the first cake that I learned to bake with.
 It has become the standard cake that we cover with frosting and serve at birthdays, weddings, and graduations.
 I am sure, if questioned, we can readily name our favorite butter cake, such as Yellow, White or Chocolate cake, or lemon, orange, strawberry and marble or chocolate and vanilla swirled together.
 There are limitless butter cake flavor combinations!
 Butter cakes are good keepers and freeze well, too.

-The pound cake is a compact, shortened cake leavened only by air and steam.
-In America, it is thought that the butter cake evolved from the original British pound cake recipe as there are a lot of similarities, but the butter cake is lighter and tender in texture.
-In contrast to other shortened cakes, pound cake contains equal amounts of fat and sugar in addition to cake flour (or, less commonly, all-purpose flour), large amounts of egg and flavoring.
-Using super-fine sugar makes the pound cake even lighter and smoother.
+The traditional English pound cake is a compact, shortened cake leavened only by air and steam.
+In America, it is thought that the butter cake evolved from the original British recipe as there are a lot of similarities, but the butter cake here can be lighter in texture.

 QUESTION: Sometimes a recipe will just say "prepare the pan" or "use a prepared pan", what does that mean?